thradams/thradams.github.io/clang.md

 ```

-The discriminant can be constant strings.
+The discriminant can be constant strings or enuns etc.

 ```cpp
 struct Box {